Wolf (1955 film): Production

-Shindo had based his screenplay for Wolf on an actual event, the robbing of a truck by a group of five insurance agents, including two women, who had no previous criminal records and acted out of sheer poverty.
-The film was produced by Shindo's and actor Taiji Tonoyama's own production company Kindai Eiga Kyōkai after Nikkatsu studios backed out of the project shortly before shooting began.
-Itō Takerō of the independent company Dokuritsu Eiga helped in funding the production.
+Shindō had based his screenplay on an actual event, the robbing of a truck by a group of five insurance agents, including two women, who had no previous criminal records and acted out of sheer poverty.
+The film was produced by Shindō's and actor Taiji Tonoyama's production company Kindai Eiga Kyōkai after Nikkatsu studios backed out of the project shortly before shooting began.
+Instead, Itō Takerō of the independent company Dokuritsu Eiga helped fund the production.
 Wolf was shown in only a few independent cinemas and was a failure with the audience.
-Tonoyama, who appeared in many of Shindo's films, said that this was his favourite role of all of the director's films.
+Tonoyama, who appeared in many of Shindō's films, later stated that this was his favourite role of all of the director's films.